Frequently Asked Questions:

 How are the sessions structured?

 Sessions are play-based.
-This means wherever possible the children will be completing their therapy in the context of playing a game or completing some kind of challenge.
-It should be fun to come to OT!
+This means wherever possible the children will be working in the context of playing a game or completing some kind of challenge.
+It should be fun to come to me!
 Of course structure and boundaries are important.
 Within the context of a safe, playful environment we build a therapeutic relationship that facilitates exploring feelings, challenging topics, and stretching the children to try tasks they might find difficult.
 It is vital that children feel safe and respected.
 Therapy cannot be effective without this foundation.

 8